funsho45/Freescale-Laboratory-Centrifuge/README.md

         LCDcmd(0xCF);
         display("RPM");
 ```
-# Video demonstration of the Laboratory Centrifuge program (YouTube)
+# Video demonstration of the Laboratory Centrifuge program

 This is a video clip demonstration uploaded to my YouTube channel of the program’s performance.
-Click the image below :)
+Click the image below to watch :)

 [![](http://img.youtube.com/vi/aTAbPgXhVFk/0.jpg)](http://www.youtube.com/watch?v=aTAbPgXhVFk "")